sonatype-nexus-community/the-cla/README.md

 You can run:

-- `go get -u github.com/cosmtrek/air` in a folder outside this project (so it is not added as a dependency)
+- `go get -u github.com/cosmtrek/air` in a folder outside this project (so it is not added as a dependency).

+  The `air` binary will be located in your `~/go/bin` folder, which may need to added to your commands and/or path.
+  The [AIRCMD](Makefile#L6) setting in the Makefile may need to be adjusted if a different location is used.

 ### Running/Developing